 In other words, when you look toward a last quarter moon high in the predawn sky, for example, you’re gazing out approximately along the path of Earth’s orbit, in a forward direction.
 The moon is moving in orbit around the sun with the Earth and never holds still.
 But, if we could somehow anchor the moon in space . . . tie it down, keep it still . . .
 Earth’s orbital speed of 18 miles per second would carry us across the space between us and the moon in only a few hours.

 At the last quarter phase, as seen from above, the moon in its orbit around Earth is at right angles to a line between the Earth and sun.
-The moon is now three-quarters of the way around in its orbit of Earth, as measured from one new moon to the next.

 After the last quarter phase, the moon begins edging noticeably closer to the sun again on the sky’s dome.
 Fewer people notice the moon during the day from about last quarter on, because the sun’s glare begins to drown the moon from view.